-Disclosure Questions Indicate whether review was undertaken by Director/ Committee of the Board/ Any other Committee · Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) P1 P2 P3 P4 P5 P6 P7 P8 P9 P1 P2 P3 P4 P5 P6 P7 P8 P9 Performance against above policies and follow up action YES YES YES YES YES YES YES YES YES All the policies of the Company are approved by the Board/ Committee and reviewed periodically or on a need basis.
-During the review, the effectiveness of the policies is evaluated and necessary amendments to policies and procedures are implemented, inclusive of taking any action that is felt appropriate.
-Compliance with statutory requirements of relevance to the principles, and rectification of any non- compliances YES YES YES YES YES YES YES YES YES The Company complies with the regulations and principles that are applicable and takes necessary action for rectification, wherever felt appropriate.
+Disclosure Questions taken l ner Co • erly/ A Any P1 P2 Р3 P4 P5 P6 P7 P8 P9 P1 P2 Р3 P4 P5 P6 P7 P8 P9 Performance against above policies and follow up action YES YES YES Boa nee • Dur eval pro All the policies of the Company are approved by the Board/ Committee and reviewed periodically or on a need basis.
+During the review, the effectiveness of the policies is evaluated and necessary amendments to policies and procedures are implemented, inclusive of taking any action that is felt appropriate. r on a icies is es and Compliance with statutory requirements of relevance to the principles, and rectification of any noncompliances YES YES YES The C princip for rect les tha at are applica able ar nd take es nece

 11. Has the entity carried out independent assessment/ evaluation of the working of its policies by an external agency?
-(Yes/ No).
+(Yes/No).
 If yes, provide name of the agency.